RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding

 \subsubsection{Notations: Functions, and their Inputs and Outputs}

-\begin{itemize} \item \textit{Input Text:} $x$, {Tokenized Text:} $T(x)$ \item \textit{Paraphrasing Model, Input, Function and Output:} $x' = \\f(T(x),\theta)$ \item \textit{Paraphrasing Loss: } The discrepancy between the paraphrased text $x'$ and the original text $x$ measured using cross entropy loss between the logits from the model $f$ and the ground truth distribution of tokens in $x$.
-We denote this loss as $PL(x',x)$. \item \textit{Subgraph Extractor, Input, Function, and Output:}\\ $KG_x = subgraph\_extract(T(x),KG)$, here $KG$ is a large knowledge graph (e.g., ConceptNet). \item \textit{Graph Embedding Model, Input, Function and Output:} $e_x = Aggr(g(KG_x,i\in KG_x,\theta'))$, here $Aggr$ is an aggregation function (e.g., average of all node embeddings in $KG_x$, and $i\in KG_x$ denotes the nodes in subgraph $KG_x$. \item \textit{Embedding Loss Calculator:} First, all links in $KG_x$ are predicted using the model $Aggr(g(KG_x,i\in KG_x,\theta'))$, where the presence of a link between two nodes $i$ and $j$ is determined by if $||g(KG_x,i,\theta')-g(KG_x,j,\theta')|| \leq \tau$, where $tau$ is a ``closeness'' threshold set empirically.
-Then link prediction metrics are calculated, e.g., mean reciprocal rank (MRR), hits@k, etc. This loss is denoted as $GEL(x,KG_x)$ \item \textit{Embedding Fusion Model with Classification Head, Input, Function, and Output:} $z = h(e_x,x',\theta^{''})$ \item \textit{Response Loss:} Cross Entropy (CE) loss with ground truth denoted as $y$, $RL(z,y)$. \item \textit{Total Loss:} $L = PL(x',x) + GEL(x,KG_x) + RL(z,y)$.
+\begin{itemize} \item \textit{Input Text:} $x$, {Tokenized Text:} $T(x)$ \item \textit{Paraphrasing Model, Input, Function and Output:} $x' = \\f(T(x),\theta)$ \item \textit{Paraphrasing Loss: } The discrepancy between the paraphrased text $x'$ and the original text $x$ is measured using cross entropy loss between the logits from the model $f$ and the ground truth distribution of tokens in $x$.
+We denote this loss as $PL(x',x)$. \item \textit{Subgraph Extractor, Input, Function, and Output:}\\ $KG_x = subgraph\_extract(T(x),KG)$, here $KG$ is a large knowledge graph (e.g., ConceptNet). \item \textit{Graph Embedding Model, Input, Function and Output:} $e_x = Aggr(g(KG_x,i\in KG_x,\theta'))$, here $Aggr$ is an aggregation function (e.g., average of all node embeddings in $KG_x$), $i\in KG_x$ denotes the nodes in subgraph $KG_x$. \item \textit{Embedding Loss Calculator:} First, all links in $KG_x$ are predicted using the model $Aggr(g(KG_x,i\in KG_x,\theta'))$.
+We define a link between two nodes $i$ and $j$ to be exist if $||g(KG_x,i,\theta')-g(KG_x,j,\theta')|| \leq \tau$, where $tau$ is a ``closeness'' threshold set empirically.
+Then, we calculate link prediction metrics, e.g., mean reciprocal rank (MRR), hits@k, etc, and denote as $GEL(x,KG_x)$. \item \textit{Embedding Fusion Model with Classification Head, Input, Function, and Output:} $z = h(e_x,x',\theta^{''})$ \item \textit{Response Loss:} Cross Entropy (CE) loss with ground truth denoted as $y$, $RL(z,y)$. \item \textit{Total Loss:} $L = PL(x',x) + GEL(x,KG_x) + RL(z,y)$. \end{itemize}